krd-consulting/abcd3/README.md

 ### Access Control (Roles, Scopes, Permissions)

 #### Roles
-A role has three components: its `scope`, its `permissions`, and the user that it is associated with.
+A role has three components: its **scope**, its **permissions**, and the user that it is associated with.
 A user has a scope and have permissions through its role.

 A role can be assigned to any amount of users, and users can have any amount of roles.
-For example, a user can be assigned a Team Manager role and a Program Manager role.
+For example, a user can be assigned a *Team Manager role* and a *Program Manager role*.

 #### Scopes
 A scope simply determines the resources that a user has access to (can see).